mrkstechs/LAP_1_Code_Challenge/README.md

 ## Usage

 - Run npm start while in server folder to launch server
-- Open index.html live to be able to view webpage
+- ctrl + click to follow link in terminal

 ## Front End